Karanpreet0598/Web-Scraping/README.md

 # Web-Scraping
-This is a web scraping using Python repository consisting basic web-scraping programs for basic undertanding and practise.
+This is a web scraping guide using Python repository consisting basic web-scraping programs for basic undertanding and practise.